erickmpene/docker-HTTP-SSL-PHP/README.md

 ```sh
 openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout MyKey.key -out MyKey.crt
 ```
-#### 3. Now you can use the image you created previously for our image
+#### 3. Now we can use the image you created previously for our image
 ```sh
 FROM local/c7-systemd